 Clear, concise, and defined measurements for success.
 Identify the definition of “Done”.

 Detailed definition of the current business processes and technical environments.

 Solution/Feature Impact Analysis

-- Prioritized, weighted approach to providing the correct business solution(s) roadmap
+Prioritized, weighted approach to providing the correct business solution(s) roadmap.

 A comprehensive schedule and budget providing expectations for feature delivery and deployments.

-- A justification and plan to help obtain funding approval for the project.
+Justification and plan to help obtain funding approval for the project.

 We rank all project components by priority which allows our development team to immediately begin the implementation of the highest valued feature(s).
 All other project components remain in priority order and are placed within the project roadmap.
 This roadmap helps in providing an expected schedule of product releases.

 Spending just a small amount of time up-front answering these questions will ultimately lead to a more successful project.